jamesAhrens/vgtc.org/src/conflicting_files/election2018.md

 ### 3. OPT INTO IEEE COMMUNICATIONS

-To receive a voting ballot you must be opted into receiving communications from IEEE.
+Due to GDPR regulations, to receive a voting ballot you must be opted into receiving communications from IEEE.
 Log into your IEEE account.
 On your *My Account* page click the link in the left settings-navigation bar that says *Communication Preferences*.
 Click **Yes** for both *IEEE Survey requests* and *Local IEEE communications* (the top two radio buttons).

 ### 4. VOTE

-Later this year instructions for casting your ballot will be sent to all eligible voters with opt-in communication preferences.
+On November 1 instructions for casting your ballot will be sent to all eligible voters with opt-in communication preferences.
 A link to the ballot will also be posted to this page.
 To cast your vote, you will need your IEEE CS member number.
 To obtain a misplaced number, please visit the [IEEE missing number page](https://bit.ly/2pchkET).
+Voting closes on November 26.

 ## WHAT IS THE VGTC AND THE ROLE OF THE VGTC CHAIR?